 Both of us had quietly wondered if we’d like San Miguel as much as we did during our first visit in 2015.
 Surely it must have changed in five years.

-Not that much, though.
+As it turned out, the town had not changed that much.
 It felt like home right from the start.
 Two very different pet sits awaited us.
 The first in the Los Frailas neighborhood with three Chihuahua’s (Prince Charming, Pia, and Princessa).
-The second in the Ventanas Golf Resort sitting for Brenda (a very energetic street rescue) and Bug (Jitterbug, a big cuddling loving Bernese Mountain Dog and two cats, Mona and Mocha.
+The second in the Ventanas Golf Resort sitting for Brenda, a very energetic street rescue; “Bug”, Jitterbug, a big cuddling loving Bernese Mountain dog; and two cats, Mona and Mocha.

 And this bring us to our current Pet Sitting assignment in Big Canoe, Georgia.
 This ranks right up there with our Top Pet Sits of All Time.

-The home is over the top beautiful, the homeowners went out of their way to decorate the entire house for Christmas (just for us), the dogs (Blue and Rudy) are wonderful, the cat Snickers has the most vocal personality as he struggles with his identity (he thinks he’s a dog), and the area is gorgeous.
-What more could we want?
+The home is over the top beautiful.
+The homeowners went out of their way to decorate the entire house for Christmas just for us.
+The dogs (Blue and Rudy) are wonderful and the cat, Snickers, has the most vocal personality as he struggles with his identity.
+He thinks he’s a dog.
+In addition to the home, the wonderful pets, the area is gorgeous.
+What more could a traveling pet sitter want?

 To be sure, our Christmases for the past five years have not been “traditional”.
 But, we have created terrific memories and we’ve learned how people around the world celebrate this wonderful season.